Stenotaphrum secundatum

 Care Guide

-Establish by sod, plugs (12-inch spacing), or sprigs in late spring to summer when soil is warm.
+Establish by sod, plugs (12-inch spacing), or sprigs in late spring through summer when soil is warm.
 Full sun to moderate shade (4-6 hours minimum).
-Fertile, moist, well-drained soil (pH 6.0-7.5).
+Grows in fertile moist well-drained soil at pH 6.0-7.5.
 Mow at 3-4 inches with a sharp rotary mower.
 Water 1 inch per week.
 Fertilize 2-4 lb nitrogen per 1,000 sq ft per year.
-Warm-season—browns in winter dormancy below 55°F (13°C).
+Warm-season grass that browns in winter dormancy below 55°F (13°C).
 Susceptible to chinch bugs, gray leaf spot, and SAD virus.
-Builds thatch—dethatch as needed.Pruning
+Builds thatch — dethatch as the thatch layer reaches 0.5 inch.Pruning

-Mow at 3-4 inches (8-10 cm) with a sharp rotary mower (too coarse for reel mowers).
-Never remove more than one-third of blade height.
+Mow at 3-4 inches (8-10 cm) with a sharp rotary mower since the coarse blades are too wide for reel mowers.
+Never remove more than one-third of blade height per mowing.
 Mow higher in shade.Pruning Schedule

 J